 Q: Can I charge higher rent if the property is furnished?

 A: A landlord can typically charge a higher rental rate for a furnished property.
-Depending on your location and property type, you may be able to charge between $50 to $100 more.
+Depending on your location and property type, you may be able to charge between 15 to 70 per cent more.

 While this seems like a fantastic return on an investment, any landlord considering furnishing a rental property should first consider the reduced tenant demand.
 Most tenants are looking for unfurnished property, so be sure to assess your local property market carefully.